dakejahl/TeensyFlight36/README.md

 ## Other
-- Thread aware debug with MCUXpresso
+- Thread aware debug with MCUXpresso (done)
-- Segger SystemView
+- Segger SystemView (done)